microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/.mchp_private/doxygen_src/markdown-files/getting_started.md

 <span id="sfw_5"></span>
 ### 5) Digital Controller Design

-The control loop source code is configured and generated by the PowerSmart&trade; - Digital Control Library Designer (DCLD) software.
+The control loop source code is configured and generated by the PowerSmart&trade; - Digital Control Library Designer (PS-DCLD) software.

 This additional design software is available for download on Github Pages:

   - [PowerSmart&trade; Digital Control Library Designer Github Page](https://areiter128.github.io/DCLD)

 Once installed, the controller configuration can be modified.
-The most recent configuration can be opened from within the MPLAB X® IDE by right-clicking on the file **'v_loop.dcld'** located in the Important Files folder of the Project Manager.
-When right-clicked, select **'Open In System'** to open the configuration in PowerSmart&trade; DCLD.
+The most recent configuration can be opened from within the MPLAB&reg; X IDE by right-clicking on the file (e.g. **'v_loop.dcld'**) located in the **Important Files** folder of the **MPLAB&reg; X Project Manager**.
+When right-clicked, select **Open In System** to open the configuration in PowerSmart&trade; DCLD.

 Please refer to the user guide of PowerSmart&trade; DCLD which is included in the software and can be opened from the help menu of the application.